IT Support Automation Examples: 20 Ranked by Operational Impact

 Start with one Tier 1 automation.
 Measure repeat contact reduction and resolution speed at 30 days.
 Then expand to the next.
 Structured rollout produces measurable time savings.
 Feature activation without structure produces noise.

 Book a 30-minute diagnostic call.
-We will tell you honestly what is broken, what is not, and what to fix first.
+We will tell you what is broken, what is not, and what to fix first.

 Frequently Asked Questions

-For a 10-agent team implementing the full Tier 1 and Tier 2 automation set, 20 to 30% reduction in average handling time is achievable within 90 days.
+For a 10-agent team implementing the full Tier 1 and Tier 2 set, 20 to 30% reduction in average handling time is achievable within 90 days.
 Freshworks’ 2024 benchmark data shows teams using workflow automation achieving 27% resolution time reduction.
-The specific saving depends on the current baseline: teams with the most manual triage, the most routing errors, and the highest volume of automatable request types see the largest gains.
+The specific saving depends on current baseline: teams with the most manual triage, the most routing errors, and the highest volume of automatable request types see the largest gains.
 Password reset automation alone typically recovers two to four hours of agent time per week for a team handling more than 30 password requests per week.